Maine surgeon sues hospital, claims he was forced out because of his age

 [Doctors sue Anthem over emergency room coverage]

-“To the extent (Carter’s) referral base was reduced it was directly caused by the decision by defendant PRH to refer such cases to younger or female doctors,” his lawsuit claims.
+“To the extent [Carter’s] referral base was reduced it was directly caused by the decision by defendant PRH to refer such cases to younger or female doctors,” his lawsuit claims.

 Carter alleges he began to suffer physically and was briefly hospitalized.
 He claims Appledore later sent a letter to providers, purporting to be from him, though he never wrote or consented to it.

-“The purpose of the letter was to tell all providers that (Carter) had retired,” the lawsuit states.
+“The purpose of the letter was to tell all providers that [Carter] had retired,” the lawsuit states.
 “Plaintiff had not and did not retire.”

 His suit claims he made about $350,000 a year as a surgeon and now makes $50,000.
 Carter claims he planned to work an additional three years before retiring, but was forced out due to his age.
 Carter’s suit reports he previously filed a complaint with the New Hampshire Human Rights Commission and the Equal Opportunity Commission, which issued him “a notice of right to sue.”